Synchronicity Tour: History

 During the early dates in the first North American leg, the band resided at a mansion in Bridgehampton, New York and were flown to the concerts.
 This was the band's final tour as a working unit and one of the highest-grossing tours of the 1980s.

 As the band's album Synchronicity featured an extensive use of backing vocals Stewart Copeland and Andy Summers were not able to replicate live due to the intricacies of their drums and guitar parts, the live set was augmented by three vocalists – Michelle Cobb, Dolette McDonald and Tessa Niles.
 This was only the second time the Police would work with additional musicians on stage, the first being the use of a horns section during the Ghost in the Machine Tour in 1981.

 The grandiosity of the tour and the expectations around it – it came at the end of a five-years progression that saw the Police growing from underground phenomenon to global superstar – put a lot of stress on the band members.
 "I was never relaxed," drummer Stewart Copeland recalled.
 "I had so much anxiety.
 And I know how crazy that must sound to people who do real jobs."
 Copeland did however cite the 18 August show at Shea Stadium as the peak of "Policemania": "Playing Shea Stadium was big because, even though I'm a septic tank (rhyming slang for 'Yank'), The Police is an English band and I'm a Londoner – an American Londoner – so it felt like conquering America."

 According to Sting, the band's performance at Shea Stadium constituted the peak of their career.
 "I realized that you can't get better than this, you can't climb a mountain higher than this.
 This is Everest.
 I made the decision on stage that ok, this is it, this is where this thing stops, right now."

 The November 2 and 3 shows in Atlanta were filmed and recorded for a live album and a video release.
-Synchronicity Concert was originally issued in VHS format in 1984 under the direction of Godley & Creme, who had also been responsible for directing all the music videos from Synchronicity.
-The film would later be released in DVD format in 2005.
+Synchronicity Concert was originally issued on VHS in 1984 under the direction of Godley & Creme, who had also been responsible for directing all the music videos from Synchronicity.
+The film would later be released on DVD in 2005.
 The album was mixed but did not materalize until 1995 when it was packaged together with one of the band's early gigs at the Orpheum Theatre in Boston under the title Live!.
 The double album was produced by Andy Summers.